plasne/multitenant/docs/webapi.md

 * Startup.cs - This is responsible for the Web API startup processes, specifically it attaches a JWT authentication component.

 * Web.config - There are custom headers required for CORS to work.
+In addition, there are some secrets (such as the JWT symmetric key) that can be stored here.
+If this solution is going to be hosted in Azure, you can put those secrets in the Azure App Settings and/or Connection Strings.

-* WebAPIService.cs - The files that contains any endpoints.
+* WebAPIService.cs - The file that contains all the service endpoints.

 ## CORS
 There are 2 pieces to getting CORS to work.
 The first is a set of custom response headers in the web.config file; specifically under configuration/system.webServer/httpProtocol/customHeaders: